lwillmeth/openai-chatbots/SystemDesign.md

 ## EventService
 Monitors news, events, or weather to provide local context relevant to the client's business.
 If they sell umbrellas, we can remind visitors there's a chance of rain this weekend.

-This could be achieved by polling daily for a set of keywords, and updating contextService.
+This could be an event-driven system and achieved by polling daily for a set of keywords, and updating contextService.

 ## ReportService
 Builds internal and client activity reports from a combination of data sources including internal databases, and openAI.